OWASP/SecureTea-Project/securetea/lib/firewall/README.md

 ## Adding new rules (for developers)
 Easy peasy!
 You need to worry about the various logics whether to allow or drop packets.<br />
-Just write your rule by following the current structure, and use the `@utils.xnor` decorator.
-`@utils.xnor` decorator will decide whether to allow or drop the packet using the following XNOR table:
+Just write your rule by following the current structure, and use the `@utils.xnor` decorator, it will decide whether to allow or drop the packet using the following XNOR table.
 ```
         XNOR Table
         ---------------------